 Listening, among many important reasons, allows the other person to speak and share their perspective on what has led the particular situation from arising.
 This can contribute to reducing their actions stemming from their emotions and now acting from a cognitive perspective.

 Appearance.
-Being properly dressed for a crisis/hostage situation includes, aside of personnel being armed with the necessary tactile equipment, having distinctive clothing identifying the negotiator(s).
+Being properly dressed for a crisis/hostage situation includes, aside from personnel being armed with the necessary tactile equipment, having distinctive clothing identifying the negotiator(s).
 Crisis/hostage negotiating is a team sport, and each person has a specific role.
-Aside of the immediate team, there are other personnel present and the last thing you want is a negotiator being mistaken for someone else and vice versa.
+Aside from the immediate team, there are other personnel present and the last thing you want is a negotiator being mistaken for someone else and vice versa.

-This article has given a brief, introduction to nonverbal communication skills and elements that play a critical role in crisis and hostage situations.
+This post has given a brief, introduction to nonverbal communication skills and elements that play a critical role in crisis and hostage situations.
 Each can also play an important role in your professional life too.
-Consider for example how nodding your head and displaying other nonverbal actions can signal you are listening; allowing people to speak can reduce a tense discussion; constant interruptions can break everyone’s attention span; fidgeting with your wedding ring can reduce the effectiveness of your speech; your tone can let a co-worker know you genuinely care about their issue; and how your choice in clothing can complement the message you are trying to deliver.
+Consider, for example, how nodding your head and displaying other nonverbal actions can signal you are listening; allowing people to speak can reduce a tense discussion; constant interruptions can break everyone’s attention span; fidgeting with your wedding ring can reduce the effectiveness of your speech; your tone can let a co-worker know you genuinely care about their issue, and how your choice in clothing can complement the message you are trying to deliver.

 You might not be a crisis/hostage negotiator, but there is much that can be learned from them with the result making you a better communicator.